-- 1. The subjects opted for Honors should be advanced types which are not covered in regularcurriculum. - 2.
-Students have to acquire 16 credits with minimum one subject from each pool.
-(04 courses @4credits - 3.
+- 1. The subjects opted for Honors should be Advanced type which are not covered in regular curriculum. - 2.
+Students has to acquire 16 credits with minimum one subject from each pool.
+(04 courses @4 credits - 3.
 Concerned BoS can add or delete the subjects as per the decision of the board. - 4.
 Pre requisites to be defined by the board for each course. - 5.
 Compulsory MOOC/NPTEL Courses for 04 credits (02 courses@ 2 credits each)